 care reimbursement you receive from the state as income.

 Children who require out-of-home care generally come under the jurisdiction of the juvenile court.
 The juvenile dependency process involves a series of hearings and case reviews which may result in foster care placement, including placement with relatives.

 A license is required to operate a foster home.
 The process requires a licensing worker to visit your home and meet with you and other family members.
 Minimum personal, safety and space requirements are required by law.
 Foster parents work with social services staff to decide the type of child best suited for their home.

-If you have a heart for helping children in need, and you'd like to become a foster parent, please contact Laurel Crose at (209) 742-0910.
+If you have a heart for helping children in need, and you'd like to become a resource family, please contact Shane Bonner at (209) 742-0909.